jawolfe97/Check_RSS_Feed/README.md

 Screener.py - Using an existing list of links to RSS feeds and a list of keywords, return the relevant feeds and compile statistics.
 Used to build Feeds.txt file for Feeder.py

 Finder.py - Using a family of links to RSS feeds defined by a set alphanumberic pattern,  brute-force check every possible patern as fast as possible with multi-threading and return the relevant feeds and compile statistics.
 Used to build Feeds.txt file for Screener.py

+## Acknowledgments

+Parts of this code were generated or assisted by OpenAI's ChatGPT (GPT-4), based on user prompts.
+All generated code was reviewed and modified for correctness and performance.